 Pet ultrasounds work by broadcasting high-frequency sound waves that reflect off your pet’s internal structures.
 A small probe held against the skin collects the returning signals to create an image of the internal body, most commonly used to examine abdominal organs like the stomach, kidneys, liver, spleen, and gallbladder.
 An echocardiogram, or ultrasound of the heart, provides precise information about heart valves, blood flow, chamber size, and contractions.
 Completely painless and non-invasive, ultrasounds usually require some sedation because the patient must remain completely still.

 Hunter PetCare employs advanced imaging technologies operated by board-certified veterinary radiologists, guaranteeing the highest quality of care for our patients.

-To schedule a consultation or to learn more about our pet ultrasound services, call us at 937-743-2600.
+To Request An Appointment or to learn more about our pet ultrasound services, call us at 937-743-2600.